 A revenge porn charge requires the prosecutor to prove each element of the offense beyond a reasonable doubt.
 As far as the photo or other depiction is concerned, it must show the alleged victim in a state of nudity or engaged in certain specific sex acts.
 The alleged victim must also have a reasonable expectation of privacy regarding the image(s).
 Finally, the image must be disclosed (or there must be a threat to disclose it) with the specific intent to harm, harass, threaten, coerce, or intimidate the other person.
 While the term “harm” is broadly defined in the statute, that definition does not include every possible harmful effect that might be intended.
 Rather, it is limited to serious emotional injury, physical injury, or financial injury.

-While the concept of revenge porn may at first blush appear easy to understand, the statute in Arizona contains requirements that make proving the charge, in many cases, much more complicated that it might otherwise seem.
-The law also contains a network of definitions, which may confuse, rather than explain, the offense.
+While the concept of revenge porn may at first blush appear easy to understand, the statute in Arizona contains requirements that make proving the charge, in many cases, much more complicated than it might otherwise seem.
+The law also contains a network of definitions, which may confuse rather than explain the offense.
 The more complex the law, the more defenses may exist that can be utilized by a defendant to challenge the prosecution’s case.

 With the possibility of incarceration, fines, and even registration as a sex offender, it pays to have a knowledgeable criminal defense lawyer at your side.
 If you have been charged with revenge porn, speak to an experienced sex crimes lawyer.
 Contact Feldman | Royle for a free consultation.